rhosocial/yii2-user/docs/guide/usage-user.md

 ## Concepts

 - table name: `{{%user}}`
-- The user GUID & ID are automatically generated when registering.
+- The user's GUID & ID are automatically generated when registering.
 - Only save password hash value, and the same password may not mean the same hash.
+- If the user has profile, its GUID is same as the user's.

 ## Preparation